milahu/collapseos/tests/README.md

 # Testing Collapse OS

 This folder contains Collapse OS' automated testing suite.
-To run, it needs `/emul` to be built.
 You can run all tests with `make`.